keejelo/Javascript/getElement/README.md

 @parameter <code>selectors</code> : CSS selectors for getting element or a group of elements
 <br /><br />
-@parameter <code>parentElem</code> : optional, can be used to start child element search from a DOM element.
+@parameter <code>parentElem</code> : optional, can be used to start element search from a DOM element.
 If not used then it defaults to <code>document</code>

 <br />